RichardBJ/scfit/README.md

 The application consists of a number of Matlab functions and will run after adding the `src`, `SCAN`, `Qmatrix`, and `exp_mix_dist` folders to the Matlab path.
 However, considerable increases in the speed of fitting can be achieved by compiling a few of the bottleneck functions.

 To compile these functions, add the `build` directory to the Matlab path and then run the `generate_Qmatrix_C_code_v2.m` script.
-This will compile three functions: Qmatrixloglik, Qloglik_bursts, and hjcdist.
+This will compile three functions: Qmatrixloglik, `Qloglik_bursts`, and hjcdist.
 It will also generate a `codegen` folder that contains all the code needed to compile these functions, but all that's needed are the three MEX files.

 Quick start